adole007/generate_sythentic_dataset/README.md

 https://docs.pipenv.org/en/latest/install/

-Or you can use PyCharm:
+Or you can use PyCharm or Anaconda:

 https://www.jetbrains.com/help/pycharm/pipenv.html